rage/java-programming/data/part-11/2-packages.md

 <!-- Lentokenttä-tehtävässä toteutetaan lentokentän hallintasovellus.
 Lentokentän hallintasovelluksessa hallinnoidaan lentokoneita ja lentoja.
 Lentokoneista tiedetään aina tunnus ja kapasiteetti.
 Lennoista tiedetään lennon lentokone, lähtöpaikan tunnus (esim. <a href="http://en.wikipedia.org/wiki/Helsinki_Airport" target="_blank" rel="noopener">HEL</a>) ja kohdepaikan tunnus (esim. <a href="http://en.wikipedia.org/wiki/Batman_Airport" target="_blank" rel="noopener">BAL</a>). -->

-<p>In this exercise you will implement a flight control application.
+In this exercise you will implement a flight control application.
 It is used to control the airplanes and their flight routes.
-The system always knows the identifier and the capacity of an airplance.
-The flight information consists of the used airplane, the departure airport id (e.g. <a href="http://en.wikipedia.org/wiki/Helsinki_Airport" target="_blank" rel="noopener">HEL</a>), and the destination airport ID (e.g. <a href="http://en.wikipedia.org/wiki/Batman_Airport" target="_blank" rel="noopener">BAL</a>).</p>
+The system always knows the identifier and the capacity of an airplane.
+The flight information consists of the used airplane, the departure airport id (e.g. <a href="http://en.wikipedia.org/wiki/Helsinki_Airport" target="_blank" rel="noopener">HEL</a>), and the destination airport ID (e.g. <a href="http://en.wikipedia.org/wiki/Batman_Airport" target="_blank" rel="noopener">BAL</a>).

 <!-- Sekä lentokoneita että lentoja voi olla useita.
 Samalla lentokoneella voidaan myös lentää useita eri lentoja. -->

 There can be multpiple airplanes and flights.
-The same airplane can be used to make several flights.
+The same airplane can be used on several flights.

 <!-- Sovelluksen tulee toimia kahdessa vaiheessa: ensin syötetään lentokoneiden ja lentojen tietoja hallintakäyttöliittymässä, jonka jälkeen siirrytään lentopalvelun käyttöön.
 Lentopalvelussa on kolme toimintoa; lentokoneiden tulostaminen, lentojen tulostaminen, ja lentokoneen tietojen tulostaminen.
 Tämän lisäksi käyttäjä voi poistua ohjelmasta valitsemalla vaihtoehdon `x`.
 Jos käyttäjä syöttää epäkelvon komennon, kysytään komentoa uudestaan. -->

 The application should operate in two parts: first, the user enters information about airplanes and flights in the airport asset control, after which the program offers the flight information service for the user.
-There are three operations in this latter flight control -- printing the airplanes, printing the flights, and printing the information of a single airplane.
+There are three operations in this latter flight control -- printing the airplanes, printing the flights and printing the information of a single airplane.
 In addition, the user may exit the program by choosing the option `x`.
 If the user enters an invalid command, the program asks for a command again.

 <!-- **Ohjelman tulee käynnistyä kun pakkauksessa `lentokentta` olevan luokan Main metodi main suoritetaan.** -->